marcelmarais/stream/README.md

 ### AI-Powered Features (WIP)
 - **Smart Todos**: Type `/todos` in any note to extract open tasks from yesterday's notes and commits.
+- **Smart files** (WIP): create files with a description of content you want automatically extracted from you daily notes.